xcore/sc_capacitive_sensing/doc/appnote.rst

 sensing: a resistor.
 A demo is on http://www.youtube.com/watch?v=A5VPMJAM3tQ

-As an example, capacitive enables the possibility of adding a volume control slider on an iPod dock, input for a mixer on a USB-audio device, or a touch sensitive button on a guitar dongle.
+As an example, capacitive sensing enables the possibility of adding a volume control slider on an iPod dock, input for a mixer on a USB-audio device, or a touch sensitive button on a guitar dongle.

-The current incarnation can support one button per bit of an 8-bit port, and as single 50 MIPS thread can monitor all four 8-bit ports, limiting the number of buttons to 32.
-The cost of a button is the cost of the PCB or FPC plus the cost of a resistor, $ 0.01 per button plus the cost of PCB or FPC.
+The current incarnation can support one button per bit of an 4-bit or 8-bit port, and a single 50 MIPS thread can monitor all four 8-bit ports, limiting the number of buttons to 32.
+The cost of a button is the cost of the PCB or FPC plus the cost of a resistor, less than $ 0.01 per button plus the cost of PCB or FPC.

 Principles